-What Can I Do to Protect Pedestrian Wheelchair Users?
+What Can I Do to Protect From Pedestrian Wheelchair Accidents?

 People with disabilities make up approximately 20 percent of the U.S. population.
 While the Americans with Disabilities Act created the “Curb Ramps and Pedestrian Crossings” requirement to accommodate pedestrian wheelchair users, it is not necessarily effective in protecting them.
 That is, in part, up to the driver.
 To help keep those who are in a wheelchair safe, drivers can do the following: